AndersonEnergyLab-Cornell/andersonenergylab-cornell.github.io/_posts/2025-09-01-Vivienne_EnergyPaper.md

 ---
-title: "Congratulations Vivienne Liu, on your new paper published in Applied Energy!"
+title: "Congratulations Vivienne Liu, on your new paper published in Energy!"
 subtitle: "Energy system vulnerabilities in a zero-emission grid: The role of climate variability and technology uncertainty"
 author: Lindsay Anderson
 tags: news